bioidiap/bob.bio.base/doc/pipeline_simple_intro.rst

 To run the simple example above, save that code in a file ``my_pipeline.py`` and enter this command in a terminal::

-  $ bob bio pipeline simple /path/to/my_pipeline.py
+  $ bob bio pipeline simple -vv /path/to/my_pipeline.py

+This will create a file ``results/scores-dev`` containing the distance between each pair of *probe* and *reference* template.

 .. note::